 Efficient communication implies unceasing effort and plenty of empathy even though we easily take it for granted.
-In the end, we all communicate in a way or another, right?
-Well, thoughtful and authentic communication is a challenge, one that the WordPress ecosystem keeps failing at.
+In the end, we all talk in a way or another, right?
+Thoughtful and authentic communication is a challenge, one that the WordPress ecosystem keeps failing at.

 I’ve been crafting my skills seriously in various contexts: from NGOs of all kinds to magazines where the concept of narrative journalism stays at the core, from my day to day job as a storyteller to the role of a community-glue for the creative tribe of entrepreneurs I’m representing at the moment.

-On top of that, I also worked in the European Funds territory, where I was in charge of communicating with different stakeholders while respecting a bunch of constraints: legal, financial, moral, intellectual, related to time, and other resources.
-I run press conferences, interviews, I wrote content for radio ads, newspaper articles, and so on.
+On top of that, I also worked in the European Funds territory.
+I was in charge of communication with various stakeholders while respecting plenty of constraints: legal, financial, moral, intellectual, time, and other resources.
+I run press conferences, interviews, and written content for radio ads, newspaper articles, and so on.

-I still have plenty to discover, but my career path while wearing this hat has been quite crowded and full of various challenges.
+I still have plenty to discover, but my career path has been quite crowded and full of various challenges.

 Even though I really dislike generalizing, my gut feeling and hand-on experience say that 95% of them are unprofessional and provide poor content services.
-They couldn’t care less about creating solid relationships because the market brought them into murky waters.
+They couldn’t care less about creating solid relationships or long-term results because the market brought them into murky waters.

 Why should they bother leveling up when there are plenty of players who pay the price without a second thought?

 These challenging times we are confronting right now feel like a two-sided sword, and the stakes are getting higher.
-On the one hand, a bunch of WordPress authors I personally reached out do not care at all about the quality of the coverage most of the publishers offer.
+On the one hand, a bunch of WordPress authors I personally reached out do not care at all about the quality of the media coverage.
 By quality, I do not say shameless self-promo or a fluff tone-of-voice.
-I mean accuracy.
+I mean accuracy and transparency.

 Their mantra is: I just want to be all over the place.
 How they are writing or how they represent my brand or me is out of my hands.

 The supreme goal?
-Ladies and gents, the (affiliate) link.
+Ladies and gents, the (affiliate) link and the SEO game.

-Let me tell why I am disappointed, and yes, it sounds emotional for this cynical world, about both the WordPress authors and the publishers who are part of this community and how together they keep damaging the outcomes for everyone.
-Yap.
-Not only for them, for every single one of us.
+Let me tell you why I think this way of making things happen to bring a massive disadvantage for all of us.
+And yes, I am disappointed about both the WordPress authors and the publishers who are part of this community and how together they keep damaging everyone’s outcomes.

-Read more if you, too, raise your eyebrow when you read senseless content within the ecosystem, no matter if it’s about themes, plugins, or anything in between.
+Read more if you, too, raise your eyebrow when you read senseless content about most of the WordPress products, no matter if ‘s themes, plugins, or anything in between.

 It’s such a pity to see various WordPress authors out there who treat the content they are getting from reviewers with such a lack of interest.
 They are not only manifesting unprofessionalism (this label became peculiar for most of them these days), they also show disrespect for their actual and potential customers.